The Baltic Fleet of the Russian Navy commissioned a series of three Project 21820-class landing craft for delivery by July 2015.

 The Project 21820 class landing craft features an air cavity hull.
-It has a maximum length of 45m, a width of 8.5m, and a draft of 1.9m.
+It has a maximum length of 45m, width of 8.5m and draft of 1.9m.
 It is equipped with a 27m-long, 6.8m-wide and 2.34m-high cargo compartment to accommodate a variety of loads.

 The landing craft is armed with two Vladimirov KPV 14.5mm marine pedestal machine guns (14.5mm MTPU-1) to defeat lightly armoured targets on land, air and sea.

 The machine gun has a rate of fire of 450 rounds a minute.
-It can reach up to a distance of 3km against surface targets and up to 2km against air targets.
+It can reach a distance of up to 3km against surface targets and 2km against air targets.

-A cannon mounted on each side of the bridge offers protection from small arms fire.
+Cannons mounted on either side of the bridge offer protection from small arms fire.

 The Project 21820-class is powered by two М507А-2D diesel engines, rated at 9,000hp each.
-The water jet propellers with ventilation deliver high efficiency and high-speed capabilities.
+The water jet propellers with ventilation deliver high efficiency, high-speed capabilities.

-The ship can reach a maximum speed of 35kts at the wave heights of 0.75m, and its maximum floating distance is 500nm.
+The ship can reach a maximum speed of 35k at wave heights of 0.75m, and its maximum floating distance is 500nm.